-If your go-to brick and mortar store is temporarily closed, you might need to measure yourself for a tuxedo.
+If your go-to brick and mortar store is temporarily closed, you might need to learn how to measure for a tuxedo.
 That way when they open, you’ll be ready to order with your correct measurements.
 (Similarly, some stores aren’t open yet but will take orders over the phone, and you’ll need your size info for that as well.)
 But how do you take your own measurements?
 That can be tricky.
-We spoke with Holly Mestad of Mestad’s Bridal and Formal Wear, for all you need to know on how to measure for a tuxedo.
+We spoke with Holly Mestad of Mestad’s Bridal and Formal Wear, for all you need to know.

 Diagram Courtesy of Mestad’s Bridal

 Meet Monique of Monique of Switzerland Jewelers!
 Join us at Unveiled Wedding Event on February 5th at the...